leonardodls/product-introduction-financial-accounting/assets/public/Chapter_1_Introduction_to_business_and_accounting_concepts/05_AccountingTransactionsGrid.md

-Now we will use our understanding of common accounting transactions that we learned in Section 1.4 to complete an accounting transactions grid.
+Now we will use our understanding of common accounting transactions that we learned in <a routerlink='Chapter_1_Introduction/Common_Accounting_Transactions' class='ngx-router-link'>Section 1.4</a> to complete an accounting transactions grid.

 ### Interactive Exercise